etherlegend/gpt-terminal-plugin/README.md

+# TerminalGPT
-# ChatGPT Universal Terminal / Command Line Plugin
+## ChatGPT Universal Terminal / Command Line Plugin

+---

 This is a universal terminal/command line plugin that'll let you use ChatGPT as a terminal using natural language.
 The plugin allows you to accomplish goals by running terminal commands, including reading & writing files, establishing cool workflows, etc. The possibilities are crazy.